ben-my-to/portme/content/posts/nds-reverse-engineering.md

 - [Ghidra](https://github.com/NationalSecurityAgency/ghidra/releases/latest)
 - [NTRGhidra](https://github.com/pedro-javierf/NTRGhidra/releases/latest)

-This article assumes you know basic linux commands (`cd`, `ls`, `echo`, etc.) and assembly.
-Most of the material presented onward has been condensed from these [sources](#markdown-header-credits).
+This article also assumes you know basic Linux commands (`cd`, `ls`, `echo`, etc.) and assembly.

 ## Memory and Overlay Scanning

+>__NOTE__: You would need to use a tool like `ndstool` to unpack the `.nds` file before proceeding.

 Overlays are loaded during run-time when needed.
-Information about overlays, including base address, size, etc., are stored in the `y9.bin` file.
+Information about overlays, including base address, size, etc., is stored in the `y9.bin` file.
 Different overlays may overlap the same memory regions, but never at the same time.
 For a game like _Pokémon_, there could be 400+ overlays.
 Luckily, _Spectrobes - Beyond the Portal_ has only 56 overlays.
+For our purposes, we need only find which overlay holds the functionality for manipulating the mineral's HP.

-To find the correct loaded overlay, you would need to check if from the overlay's base address, the following bytes matches.
+To find the correct loaded overlay, we first need to find the _static_ memory address for the mineral's HP.
+Then, check if an overlay's base address is less than what you found.
+Lastly, go to the memory address and verify the bytes match.

 <img src="https://raw.githubusercontent.com/ben-my-to/website/main/static/images/memscan.png" alt="memscan">

-Since Desmume's RAM search and memory viewer only work on Windows, I have used the tool _PINCE_ to find the mineral's health memory address.
-I found that the mineral's health address `0x2000000 + 0x2310f0 = 0x22310f0` resides in `overlay_0051.bin`.
+Since Desmume's RAM search and memory viewer only works on Windows, I have used the tool _PINCE_ to find the mineral's HP memory address.
+I found that the mineral's HP address `0x2000000 + 0x2310f0 = 0x22310f0` resides in `overlay_0051.bin`.
 The command below finds the base address of overlay 51, which turns out to be `0209ebc0` (in little-endian format).

 ```text
 $ hexdump -C y9.bin | grep -m 1 '33 00 00 00'